 Today, the legacy of Aleister Crowley is a collage of intrigue.

-Those who remember him often lend their ideas of him to his image of a cookie-cutter villain, one that image might not be too far off.
+Those who remember him often lend their ideas of him to his image as a cookie-cutter villain, an image that might not be too far off.
 His name is whispered with horror amongst devout Christians, with skepticism amongst conspiracy theorists, and with awe amongst the occultists and pagans.